The Akron Legal News

 Court of Common Pleas, County of Summit, State of Ohio, Juvenile Division

-Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services located at 264 S. Arlington Street, Akron, OH 44306 states that certain child(ren) to wit: Shamiya McCants born January 1, 2012
+Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services located at 264 S. Arlington Street, Akron, OH 44306 states that certain child(ren) to wit: Jeremiah Baughman born October 2, 2023

-The complaint alleges Dependency/Neglect/Abuse of the child(ren), Shamiya McCants, DOB: 1/1/2012 and requests Temporary Custody to SCCS.
+The complaint alleges Dependency/Neglect/Abuse of the child(ren), Jeremiah Baughman, DOB: 10/2/2023 and requests Temporary Custody to SCCS.
 If the child(ren) is/are adjudicated abused, neglected or dependent and the Complaint seeks an order for temporary custody, an order of temporary custody will cause the removal of the child(ren) from the legal custody of the parents, guardian or other custodian until the court terminates the order of temporary custody or permanently divests the parents of their parental rights.
 A case plan may be prepared for the child(ren) with requirements to address Abuse/Neglect/Dependency concerns, and possible consequences of failure to comply with the journalized case plan could be removal of the child from the legal custody of the parents, guardian or other custodian until the court terminates the order of temporary custody or permanently divests the parents of their parental rights.
-Mother of said child(ren) is Shantelle McCants.
-Said motion will be set for a hearing on March 5, 2026 at 1:00 p.m. before Magistrate Schaffer at 650 Dan Street, Akron, Ohio 44310.
-John Doe is ordered to appear before said Court on said date and show cause why this motion should not be granted.
+Mother of said child(ren) is Crystal Baughman.
+Said motion will be set for a hearing on April 10, 2026 at 3:30 p.m. before Magistrate Lee Ann Schaffer at 650 Dan Street, Akron, Ohio 44310.
+Charles Williams, Jr. and John Doe are ordered to appear before said Court on said date and show cause why this motion should not be granted.

 You are hereby notified that: